aws-samples/mlops-pipeline-prestodb/blog_post.md

     -   Edit the parameter values in the `presto` section.
 These parameters define the connectivity to PrestoDB.
     -   Edit the parameter values in the `aws` section.
-These parameters define the IAM role, bucket name, region and other AWS cloud related parameters.
+These parameters define the newtork connectivity, IAM role, bucket name, region and other AWS cloud related parameters.
     -   Edit the parameter values in the sections corresponding to the pipeline steps i.e. `training_step`, `tuning_step`, `transform_step` etc. Review all the parameters in these